Karl Dönitz: Commander-in-chief and Grand Admiral

 1943 began with continued tactical success for Dönitz in battle.
-In January Convoy TM 1 was nearly destroyed.
+In January, Convoy TM 1 was nearly destroyed.
 The loss of 100,000 tons of fuel in one convoy represented the most devastating loss percentage of the war—only two of nine tankers reached port.
-The Eighth Army were forced to ration their fuel for a time, earning Dönitz the gratitude of the Afrika Korps.
+The Eighth Army were forced to ration its fuel for a time, earning Dönitz the gratitude of the Afrika Korps.
 The Casablanca Conference, held that month, identified the Atlantic as the priority.
 It was agreed that until the defeat of Dönitz and his men, there could be no amphibious landings in continental Europe.
 Unknown to Dönitz, Bletchley Park had broken the Shark cypher and restored the flow of Enigma information; the Admiralty was able to route convoys around wolfpacks.
 During January and February 1943 information was decrypted within 24 hours proving operationally useful, although this slipped at the end of the second month contributing to German interceptions.
 Even so, in appalling weather, the Germans sank only 44 ships during the month, even with 100 U-boats at sea, the majority stationed in the mid-Atlantic gap.

-In February 1943 the strength of Allied defences were ominous for Dönitz.
-The battle of convoy HX 224 was ended upon the intervention of air power from Iceland.
-Dönitz sent 20 boats to attack SC 118 and both sides suffered heavy losses—11 merchant ships for three U-boats plus four damaged.
+In February 1943, the strength of Allied defences was ominous for Dönitz.
+The battle of convoy HX 224 ended upon the intervention of air power from Iceland.
+Dönitz sent 20 boats to attack SC 118 and both sides suffered heavy losses—11 merchant ships for three U-boats, plus four damaged.
 It was "what both sides considered one of the hardest fought battles of the Atlantic war".
 Despite sending 20 crews into action, Dönitz was concerned that most captains did not press home attacks.
-The majority of the ships sunk were by one crew, commanded by Siegfried von Forstner—he sank seven.
+The majority of the ships sunk were by one crew, commanded by Siegfried von Forstner — he sank seven.

 In March, Convoy SC 121 was attacked by 31 U-boats in two patrol lines.
 It was the most successful battle of the war for Dönitz.
 The battle of Convoys HX 229/SC 122 was the largest convoy battle, with 40 U-boats involved.
-Each operation was successful but all were fought in the mid-Atlantic.
+Each operation was successful, but all were fought in the mid-Atlantic.
 Allied losses reached a peak in March 1943.
-The Admiralty later issued a report on the matter; "The Germans never came so near [to] disrupting communications between the new world and the old as in the first twenty days of March 1943."
+The Admiralty later issued a report on the matter: "The Germans never came so near [to] disrupting communications between the new world and the old as in the first twenty days of March 1943."
 Dönitz later conceded the March battles were to be the U-boats' last victories.
 New Allied techniques, tactics and technology began to turn the tide.
-By April 1943 U-boat morale was reaching a crisis point.
-Ninety-eight new boats were sent into the Atlantic that month and although the training was thorough the crews were inexperienced and it showed.
+By April 1943, U-boat morale was reaching a crisis point.
+Ninety-eight new boats were sent into the Atlantic that month and although the training was thorough, the crews were inexperienced and it showed.
 Fifteen U-boats were destroyed in March 1943 and another 15 in April.
 Werner Hartenstein and Johann Mohr were notable casualties over the course of these eight weeks; the former's decision to rescue survivors of a sunken ship led to Dönitz's Laconia Order, which later formed part of the criminal case against Dönitz.